iphoting/ovpnmcgen.rb/README.md

 	-inkey path/to/john-ipad.key -in path/to/john-ipad.crt \
 	-passout pass:p12passphrase -name john-ipad@vpn.example.com

+## Known Issues

+- "Not connected to Internet" error/behaviour when VPN should be established.

+	There is a bug in the iOS/OS X network routing code that hangs the routing system, preventing the gateway or IP address from being set.
+This happens more frequently when the tunnel is brought up/down more frequently.

+	Workaround: Hard-restart iOS.
+Press and hold down both the home and sleep/wake buttons until iOS turns off and back on with the Apple boot up screen.
+Release when the Apple boot up screen appears.

+- Weird Rapid Connecting…/Disconnected behaviour.

+	Usually happens when the VoD component is stuck in an infinite loop.
+Not sure what triggers it.

+	Workaround: Hard-restart iOS.
+Press and hold down both the home and sleep/wake buttons until iOS turns off and back on with the Apple boot up screen.
+Release when the Apple boot up screen appears.

 ## TODO

 - Config file to specify global options, such as `--cafile`, `--tafile`, `--host`, `--[un]trusted-ssids`.